Imbruced/geo_pyspark/docs/GeoSparkCore.md

 ### Output format

 The output format of the spatial join query is a PairRDD.
-In this PairRDD, each object is a pair of two geometries.
-The left one is the geometry from objectRDD and the right one is the geometry from the queryWindowRDD.
+In this PairRDD, each object is a pair of two GeoData objects.
+The left one is the GeoData from object_rdd and the right one is the GeoData from the query_window_rdd.

 ```
 Point,Polygon